Mold and Moisture Dynamics

 Left: Proper installation is as important as a good design in preventing water infiltration.
 And Right: Thermal bridges through building envelopes can cause condensation and cold interior surfaces.
 One solution is to install insulation both on the floor and ceiling of the concrete slab for a few feet.

 - Make sure all vapor retarders and air-retarding systems are installed continuously.
 These systems are only as effective as their weakest point.
 Make sure all joints and penetrations are sealed.
 See also WBDG Air Barrier Systems in Buildings.

 - When using coatings with low perm ratings, specify the sealing of all cracks at joints and penetrations to prevent air leakage.
-The Airtight Drywall Approach (ADA) and Simple Caulk and Seal (SimpleCS) (pronounced "Simplex") are two approaches that rely on coated materials with effective air sealing instead of polyethylene wrapping.
+The Airtight Drywall Approach (ADA) and Simple Caulk and Seal (SCS) are two approaches that rely on coated materials with effective air sealing instead of polyethylene wrapping.